-I do most of my reading (and a lot of my writing) in the bath these days.
+I do most of my reading in the bath these days.
+(And, admittedly, a lot of my writing.)

 It’s a side-effect of having a very active toddler; if I’m taking some time for a bath, I’m going to make the most of it.
 I go in with a stack of books, comics, and my Kindle and prepare to sit there until the water goes cold and the bubbles disappear.

 However, bathing with paper brings obvious challenges, and as a veteran aquatic reader, I am here to list hacks — some I use, and some that aren’t mine – for reading in the bath while saving your books, because there are also some big joys of reading in the bath.

 First, let’s talk about the obvious solution.